hall-lab/speedseq/README.md

 **Positional arguments**
 ~~~~~~~~~~~~~~~~~~
-reference.fa	genome reference fasta file (indexed with bwa)
+reference.fa	genome reference fasta file (indexed with bwa) (required)
 in1.fq          paired-end fastq file. if -p flag is used then expected to be
                   an interleaved paired-end fastq file, and in2.fq may be omitted.
-                  (may be gzipped)
+                  (may be gzipped) (required)
-in2.fq	        paired-end fastq file. (may be gzipped)
+in2.fq	        paired-end fastq file. (may be gzipped) (required)
 ~~~~~~~~~~~~~~~~~~

 **Alignment options**
+These options determine the behavior of BWA-MEM
 ~~~~~~~~~~~~~~~~~~
 -o STR		output prefix that will be  [default: in1.fq]
 -R              read group header line such as "@RG\tID:libraryname\tSM:samplename" (required)